sz389/Capstone-Group5/Code/Accent/README.md

 # About the Data

 Accent detection data comes from the following Kaggle archive: https://www.kaggle.com/rtatman/speech-accent-archive?select=recordings.
 "This dataset contains 2140 speech samples, each from a different talker reading the same reading passage.
 Talkers come from 177 countries and have 214 different native languages.
 Each talker is speaking in English."
 The size of this dataset is 951 MB.

-Another dataset that will be used for accent detection comes from https://datashare.ed.ac.uk/handle/10283/3443 in which about 100 speakers with various accents read about 400 sentences.
-The size of this dataset is 10 GB.
+In this project, we will focus on top 5 native lanuages and the total number of original data files for those 5 native lanuages is 971.
+And they are English, Arabic, Spanish, French, and Madarin.
+The data distribution is showing as below:

+* English: 579
+* Spanish: 162
+* Arabic:  102
+* Mandarin: 65
+* French: 63

 # Acessing and Preprocessing the Data

 ### Retrieving the Data

 ### <a href="https://github.com/sz389/Capstone-Group5/blob/main/Code/Accent/Data Preprocessing/generate_csv.py" target="_blank">Data Preprocessing</a>
-2. Preprocess the data and create a new csv file to load the audios.
+Preprocess the data and create a new csv file to load the audios.

 #### Example: